 Program What is it?
 Who is Eligible?
 Benefit Tuition Assistance Tuition Assistance is a military benefit that pays the cost of tuition and some fees.
+Virtually all military servicemembers are eligible.
+However criteria for eligibility is determined by each branch.
 Tuition Assistance covers up to 100% Tuition and Fees Not to exceed: \$250 @ Semester Credit Hour \$166 @ Quarter Credit Hour \$4500 @ Fiscal Year Navy has a 16 credit hour Annual Limit.
-Post-9/11 GI Bill The Post 9/11 GI Bill provides up to 36 months (4 regular school years) of education benefits to eligible servicemembers and veterans for: College, Business Technical or Vocational Courses Correspondence Courses Apprenticeship/Job Training Flight Training Licensing & Testing Programs who died on active duty after 9/10/2011 may be eligible for Fry on number of days on active duty.
+Post-9/11 GI Bill to 36 months (4 regular school years) of education benefits to eligible servicemembers and veterans for: College, the same as Post-9/11 GI Bill on number of days on active duty.
 Some limitations apply to MGIB provides up to 36 months (4 regular school years) of education benefits to eligible veterans for: College, Business Technical or Vocational Courses Correspondence Courses Apprenticeship/Job Training Flight Training Active Duty members who have served at least two years on active duty.
 Veterans - there are four categories of Veteran eligibility depending on when you enlisted and how long you served on active duty.
 Up to \$1,789 per month for full-time institutional education.

 rates.
 Up to \$368 per month for full-time institutional education.
-Reserve Education Assistance Program (REAP) since 9/10/2001.
+Reserve Education Assistance Program (REAP) At least 90 days on active duty since 9/10/2001.
 40%, 60%, or 80% of the MGIB payment rate as determined by total length of active duty time.
-Loan Repayment (LRP) Your service may partially or fully repay college loans. only.
-Several factors determine your eligibility, including your branch, your MOS, and terms of your contract.
-About repayment programs: Army Student LRP Navy Ed Programs Marines Ed Programs Air Force Programs There are also specialized loan repayment programs for health professional officers.
-Assistance "Top- - To be eligible for the Top-up benefit, the person must be approved for federal Tuition Assistance by a military department and be eligible for GI Bill benefits.
+Loan Repayment (LRP) only.
+Several factors determine your eligibility, including your About repayment programs: Army Student LRP Navy Ed Programs Marines Ed Programs Air Force Programs There are also specialized loan repayment programs for health professional officers.
+Assistance "Top- from the military with GI Bill benefits.
+To be eligible for the Top-up benefit, the person must be approved for federal Tuition Assistance by a military department and be eligible for GI Bill benefits.
 Normally Tuition Assistance will pay up to 75% of the cost of classes, the top-up program will pay the remainder of the cost.
 Educational Assistance Program (VEAP) contributions from your military pay to participate.
-For degree, Your contributions are matched on a \$2 for \$1 basis by the Government.
+For degree, certificate, correspondence, apprenticeship/on-the-job training programs, and vocational flight training programs.
+Remedial, deficiency, and refresher training may also Meet all requirements: Entered service for the first time between January 1, 1977, and June 30, 1985; Opened a contribution account before April 1, 1987; Contributed \$25-\$2700; Completed 1st period of service; Discharge/release was not dishonorable.
+Your contributions are matched on a \$2 for \$1 basis by the Government.